casassg/events-landing/bylaws.md

 ## Overview

 The Computer Science Graduate Students Association (CSGSA) is a student organization run by and for graduate students from the Computer Science Department at CU Boulder.
 Its main goal is to foster community amongst graduate students in the Department of Computer Science and other affiliated departments/institutes.
-To encourage such community, the CSGSA will arrange social events, professional development events, and serve as a central forum of representation for graduate students, representing graduate students’ interests to the department and broader university administration.
-In addition the CSGSA will inform and support graduate students throughout their program of study.
+To encourage such a community, the CSGSA will arrange social events, and serve as a central forum of representation for graduate students, representing graduate students’ interests to the department and broader university administration.
+In addition, the CSGSA will inform and support graduate students throughout their program of study.

 ## Responsibilities

-The CSGSA has three main responsibilities.
+The CSGSA has the following main responsibilities.

 ### Social

-- The CSGSA arranges and promote events each semester
+- The CSGSA arranges and promote events each semester in coordination with the department leadership
 - Events will be varied and appeal to a variety of audiences.
 - Members will be notified of events with plenty of notice and guidance given as to expected atmosphere (e.g. family friendly)
 - Promote awareness of CSGSA activities to current students

-### Professional Development

-- The CSGSA supports students in their personal and professional development
-- The CSGSA represents the graduate student population to external services such as Career Services, ISSS etc as they prepare their programme of events.
-- The CSGSA shall work with other groups within the university to provide events and programming relevant to the needs of its membership

 ### Graduate Student Representation

-- The CSGSA shall appoint representatives to UGGS, Computer Science Executive Committee, Computer Science Graduate Committee and other organisations as appropriate.
+- The CSGSA shall appoint representatives to GPSG, Computer Science Executive Committee, Computer Science Graduate Committee, and other organisations as appropriate.
 - The CSGSA shall act as advocate for the views and opinions of its membership.

 ## Personnel

 ### Executive Committee

-The CSGSA has a three person executive: a Chair, Vice-Chair, and Treasurer.
+The CSGSA has a four person executive: a Chair, Vice-Chair, Treasurer, and Antiracism and Inclusion Chair.
 The responsibilities of these members are outlined below.

 1. Chair
     - Manage all open projects
     - Run meetings of the CSGSA
     - Arrange meetings and develop agenda
     - Represent graduate students to Department and University where appropriate
     - Assign responsibilities to members as appropriate

 2. Vice-Chair
-    - Run CSGSA meetings in the chairs absence
+    - Run CSGSA meetings in the chair’s absence
-    - Manage and maintain membership records
+    - Manage and maintain organizational documents
     - Manage regular email communication with members and student body
     - Be responsible for minutes of meetings
     - Assist the Chair where necessary

 3. Treasurer
     - Handle any and all financial matters
     - Apply for funding each year from multiple sources
     - Submit reimbursement forms when needed
     - Assist the Chair where necessary
     - Report regularly on financial status of the organization

+4. Antiracism and Inclusion Chair
+    - Facilitate student-led discussions on making CU Boulder CS more inclusive and proactively anti-racist (in continuity)
+    - Hold CSGSA accountable for actions we plan to take on community inclusivity
+    - Advocate for graduate students in inclusion and equity issues and provide input and feedback to the department, college, and/or campus as appropriate.
+    - Serve on the department Diversity, Equity, and Inclusion Committee
-These tasks may be delegated to other members by the responsible executive.
+    - Work with the Associate Chair of Inclusive Excellence and our undergraduate leadership to ensure CSGSA efforts are in conjunction with the department efforts on antiracism.
+These tasks may be delegated to other members.

-All three members of the executive committee should be elected no later than the last day of classes in the fall semester.
+All four members of the executive committee should be elected no later than the last day of classes in the fall semester.
 The elected term begins the first day of classes in the spring semester.

 ### Committee Representatives

 There are three representatives to external organizations who will also be elected by the membership of the CSGSA.

-- UGGS representative
+- GPSG representative
 - CS Department Executive Committee representative(s)
 - CS Department Graduate Committee representative(s)

 ### Ad Hoc Committees